openmultiplayer/web/frontend/docs/scripting/functions/NPC_AimAtPlayer.md

 ## Notes

 - The NPC will continuously track the player's movement while aiming
-- If the target player disconnects or becomes invalid, the NPC will stop aiming
+- If the target player disconnects or becomes invalid, the NPC will stop aiming/shooting
 - Target offset parameters allow aiming at specific body parts (head, torso, etc.)
 - The NPC automatically updates its aim as the player moves
 - Use `NPC_IsAimingAtPlayer` to check if NPC is aiming at a specific player